Zitzeronion/Swalbe.jl/paper/paper.md

 For that reason an experiment is composed of three steps.
 First, the initial problem is defined by setting the system size and other input parameters, stored in a custom type.
 Followed by the lattice Boltzmann time loop where different force terms allow for different dynamics.
-To note here however is that some forces are mandatory for every experiment.
+Some forces, however, are mandatory for every experiment.
-This is on the one hand the friction with the substrate, the slip that helps regularizing the contact line and on the other hand the capillary- or filmpressure that accounts for the correct wetting behavior.
+This is on the one hand the friction with the substrate that helps regularizing the contact line (slippage) and on the other hand the capillary- or filmpressure that accounts for the correct wetting behavior (contact angle).
-After the time loop has ended an IO step can be included to store the data in files or to generate a plot.
+After the time loop has ended an IO step can be included to write data to files or create plots.
 The package is written in pure Julia, therefore it can be easily coupled with other packages from the Julia ecosystem such as Plots.jl [@tom_breloff_2021] to visualize data and JLD2.jl [@JLD2.jl] to store data in HDF5 format.
-Of course one future development goal is to interact with `SciML` environment to pair modelling with ML.
+One future development goal is to interact with the `SciML` environment to pair modelling with machine learning.
-`Swalbe.jl` is designed to approach two problems, first being the modelling itself and second the applicability to large system sizes.
+`Swalbe.jl` is designed to approach two problems, first being the modelling itself and second the applicability to large scale simulations.
-Ideas can be implemented quickly and tested with a two dimensional system, which is discretized in a single horizontal direction and offers a second computed dimension for the thickness.
+Ideas can be implemented and tested quickly with a two dimensional system, which is discretized in a single horizontal direction and offers a second computed dimension for the thickness.
 The hardware requirements to run these two dimensional simulations are comparably low and depending on the number of lattice Boltzmann iterations ranging from seconds to at most an hour on a single Core of a modern CPU.
 After testing it is possible to scale up and simulate the same or other problems in three dimensions with a slightly more complex discretization.
 Keeping the simulation time low is archived by using a Nvidia GPU.
 Most functions are written in a generic style and can be executed both on a CPU or GPU.
-For the GPU usage the high-level API of CUDA.jl [@besard2018juliagpu; @besard2019prototyping] is used, mostly CuArrays.
+For the GPU usage the high-level API of CUDA.jl [@besard2018juliagpu; @besard2019prototyping] is used.

 An older version of the numerical model (written in C++) has been tested and used for thin film simulations in previous publications [@PhysRevE.100.033313; @PhysRevE.104.034801].
 While there is a small performance decrease when moving from C++ with OpenACC to Julia, the benefits of usability, straightforward documentation and automated testing outweighs this issue.
-There are many thin film problems the authors will investigate in the future with `Swalbe.jl`.
-Among those are switchable substrate and their influence on a dewetting thin film, or the influence of thermal fluctuations on the coalescence of droplets.
+In the future to authors plan to study switchable substrate coupled to a dewetting thin film, or thermal fluctuations in coalescing droplets using `Swalbe.jl`.

 # State of the field

-In the context of computational fluid dynamics low Reynolds number flows and especially thin film flows are a comparably small subsection.
+In the context of computational fluid dynamics, low Reynolds number flows and especially thin film flows are a comparably small subsection.
 Therefore numerical tools that deal exclusively with the thin film problem are sparse.
 Two packages for simulations of thin film hydrodynamics are **ThinViscoelasticFilms** and **stochastic_thin_films** [@ThinViscoelasticFilms; @stochastic_thin_films].
 The core components are written in Fortran and at least the later package can be used according to BSD-2 license.